sictweb/bti425-2020/notes/web-api-v2.md

 > Remember the cautions in the [welcome document](welcome#how-can-you-get-started):
 > We expect you to use a Unix-like system to do your work.
 > The College has hundreds of correctly-configured systems that are ready for use, so don't waste course time doing personal configuration tasks (do that on your own time).

+> If you are using the Windows Subsystem for Linux and therefore a Microsoft Store version of Linux (Ubuntu etc.), all your dev tooling will be Linux versions, and NOT Windows versions.

 <br>